mky11w/Catnip-final-project/README.md

 ## Data Visualization

 We included two primary forms of visualization:
-- A **histogram** showing that the composite score distribution follows a roughly **normal curve**, suggesting statistical consistency.
+- **Histogram** showing that the composite score distribution follows a roughly **normal curve**, suggesting statistical consistency.
-- A **spatial choropleth map** that highlights geographic disparities and top-performing neighborhoods across the city.
+- **Spatial choropleth maps** that highlight geographic disparities and the performance of each neighborhoods across the city.

 ---